g33kidd/domino/README.md

 We hav decided to slit the theme up into the following base heirarchy:

-1. _development : development/build components
+1. domino : development/build components
-2. inc : theme functions
+2. functions : theme functions
-3. javazcript : theme javascript
+3. assets : theme css, fonts, and javascript
-4. partials : template parts
+4. templates : template parts

 Installation